Associate Director of Public Relations

 During the student-athlete reinstatement process, the staff considers a number of factors including guidelines established by the Division I NCAA Committee on Student-Athlete Reinstatement for the type of violations and value of benefits, if a significant competitive advantage was gained, the student-athlete’s responsibility for the violations and any mitigating circumstances presented by the school, among other factors.

-When a NCAA rules violation has occurred, the university must declare the student-athlete ineligible and may request the student-athlete’s eligibility be reinstated.
+When a school discovers an NCAA rules violation has occurred, it must declare the student-athlete ineligible and may request the student-athlete’s eligibility be reinstated.
 The NCAA staff reviews each student-athlete’s reinstatement request individually based on its own merits and set of specific facts.

 The university can appeal any student-athlete reinstatement decision to the Committee on Student-Athlete Reinstatement, an independent panel comprised of representatives from NCAA member colleges, university and athletic conferences who are not directly affiliated with the university.
 This committee can reduce or remove the condition, but it cannot increase the staff-imposed conditions.
 If appealed, the student-athlete remains ineligible until the conclusion of the appeals process.

-Read more about the NCAA student-athlete reinstatement process here.
+Read more about the NCAA student-athlete reinstatement process at ncaa.org.